pactus-project/docs/content/get-started/become-a-validator.md

 ## Validator Rewards

-When a validator successfully proposes a block that is accepted by the network, they receive a block reward in the form of one coin.
+When a validator successfully proposes a block that is accepted by the network, they receive a block reward.
-This reward serves as an [incentive](/protocol/blockchain/incentive) for validators to continue supporting the network.
+This reward serves as an [incentive](/protocol/blockchain/incentive) for validators to continue supporting the network while ensuring the long-term sustainability of the Pactus ecosystem.

 ## Minimum requirement